byronwasti/movine/README.md

 database_url={url_string}
 ```

-*Note: SSLCert currently does not work when supplying a database_url.*
+*Note: SSLRootCert currently does not work when supplying a database_url.*
 *Note: You should only specify connection details for one database type, or Movine will implicitly choose one*

 ### Environment variables

 You can configure the PostgreSQL adaptor using the environment variables described in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-envars.html).
-Specifically `PGHOST`, `PGPORT`, `PGDATABASE`, `PGUSER`, and `PGPASSWORD` and `PGSSLCERT` are supported.
+Specifically `PGHOST`, `PGPORT`, `PGDATABASE`, `PGUSER`, and `PGPASSWORD` and `PGSSLROOTCERT` are supported.

 You can configure the SQLite adaptor using an `SQLITE_FILE` environment variable.

 Finally, you can also supply a `DATABASE_URL` environment variable.

-*Note: SSLCert does not work when using a database URL.*
+*Note: SSLRootCert does not work when using a database URL.*

 Movine supports [`.env`](https://github.com/dotenv-rs/dotenv#usage) files as a source of configuration.